England | Scotland | Wales | Northern Ireland | Ireland

 Dartford West Health CentreTower RoadDartfordKent, DA1 2HATel: 01322 223960

-If you need a doctor in an emergency when we are closed call NHS 111
+If you need a doctor in an emergency when we are closed please call NHS 111

 These clinic's are now held at various Children's Clinic's depending on the area that you live in and you will be advised of which centre to attend

-Wednesdays and Fridays 10:30am (6 week checks - with GP).
-This clinic is run by Dr Taylor or Dr Chen and is for child development checks and allows an opportunity to discuss other problems eg sleeping, feeding and child health worries with a doctor.
+This clinic is run on Thursday mornings by appointment with Dr Chen and is for child development checks and allows an opportunity to discuss other problems eg sleeping, feeding and child health worries with a doctor.

 Thursday 9.00am - 1.00pm (childhood immunisations - with Ella)

 This is run by practice nurse Val in conjunction with Dr Taylor, by appointment only.
 A letter will be sent inviting patients to attend.

 Contraceptive care is provided by all the doctors during surgery hours.

 Appointments can be made at reception to see a nurse for these checks.